Assuming 2021 turns out better, what bad habits and thinking patterns would you leave behind in 2020?

 2. Regularly fishing for external validation & approval.

 Rewards and external validation in the form of Instagram hearts, compliments, and praises can be good.
 But don’t let external validation or rewards become the main source of self-worth.
 Self-worth should come from within – your own feelings about yourself.
-When it comes to jobs or internally motivated beliefs, seeking rewards can get tricky because of “motivation crowding-out”.
+When it comes to jobs (doing something for money) or internally motivated beliefs (I am a good person because I want to, not because I will get social benefits) or internally motivated habits (hobbies, self-care routines), seeking rewards can get tricky because of “motivation crowding-out.”
 Simply put, external rewards can undermine intrinsic motivation.
 Because rewards undermine motivation, we can lose our motivation to do things we like for ourselves.
 That is a common sign of depression.
 Focus on getting your self-worth from your own thoughts and beliefs.
 Ensure you are motivated because you want to, not because you are expecting someone else’s validation.

 Avoid justifying someone else’s behavior that takes a toll on your mental health.
 We often tend to do so to save a relationship.
 We may also idealize others and dismiss flaws or tolerate toxic behavior because we like them.
 Recognize when you are excusing others because you feel responsible for their behavior or think it is ok to enable them.
 The most common reason people do that is to temporarily improve relationship satisfaction at the cost of long-term adjustment.
 Here are the alternatives.
 Over time, it would only get harder to justify increasingly difficult behavior.
 Avoid creating a relationship dynamic where a friend or a partner shows poor behavior and still expect to let it slide because you are willing to excuse it.